 Hooks

-Hooks are user-defined callbacks called either from the ctx.fire_hook method or by the job scheduler.
+• User hooks are called either with the ctx.fire_hook method or by the job scheduler.

 Let's assume we want to calculate some statistics on-demand to avoid blocking an indexer with heavy computations.
 Add the following lines to the DipDup config: